-During the fiscal year ended June 30, 2003, the District paid off the remaining long-term debt obligation related to construction of its original infrastructure.
 The District has been able to pay for water distribution system improvements and other capital asset acquisitions with net operating income and long-term debt, thereby minimizing the need to draw down on board designated capital improvement investment funds.

-During the year ended June 30, 2017, the District received a \$2,200,000 loan from the State of Montana and the Drinking Water State Revolving Fund Program to pay for improvements of the water distribution system and other capital assets.
+The District received loans from the State of Montana and the Drinking Water State Revolving Fund Program to pay for improvements of the water distribution system and other capital assets between the years 2011 and 2017.
+These are reflected as liabilities on the financial statements.